 You can learn more about Ameraucanas here.

 These fluffy butts have feathered feet, and it makes them a lot of fun to own.
-They’re one of the most popular chicken breeds among beginners because they’re hardy, lay brown eggs consistently, and enjoy human company.
+They’re one of the most popular chicken breeds among beginners because they’re hardy, lay brown butt nuggets consistently, and enjoy human company.
 You can get a full-sized cochin or the bantam variety.

 The standard sized cochins have big and beautiful bodies that can weigh in at about 5 pounds and have an abundance of fancy soft feathers.
 They are gentle giants that are easy to handle which makes them great pets for families and make great foster moms for hatching and brooding.